aadishv/aadishv.dev/src/content/posts/tøp.md

 ## Choker <=> TC

 > I read somewhere in the depths of reddit a theory that the Torchbearer in the contract was actually created by Nico to convince Clancy to become a bishop (the jacket at the end represents Clancy's "Breach" of contract with the banditos). if so, then Choker actually fits in really well right between Paladin Strait and the contract -- "Choker" obviously he is getting choked by nico, "I sign on the line" agrees to Nico's contract, "Alone, you're gonna change my circumstance" being a bishop will change Clancy, "You get taller, bolder, stronger and the rearview only blinds you" suggesting that it might actually be a good idea to be a bishop, etc.

+## City Walls

+Well, it happened.

+I now use [Lyrix](https://github.com/aadishv/lyrix/), which is a simple tool I made for commenting on song lyrics.
+Below are my comments: [full share link](https://lyrix-eight.vercel.app/song?id=24004028&shared=21bc22).
+And yes, the mobile experience is terrible.

+Songs that I have connected so far:
+* overcompensate
+* holding on to you
+* truce
+* migraine
+* heavydirtysoul
+* morph
+* neon gravestones?
+* goner
+* not today
+* the contract

+<iframe src="https://lyrix-eight.vercel.app/song?id=24004028&shared=21bc22" className="w-full h-[50rem] m-5 border-0"></iframe>

+My "Blurryface is an alter ego" theory is at least partially confirmed -- not in a way that I would have liked, but in a way that provides a fitting ending to this decade-old story.
+I talk in my comments about how Not Today, The Contract, Goner, etc. can be thought of as dually narrated by Clancy & Nico.

+|-/